Emery Unified School District: Programs

+Emery Secondary School competes in the Bay Counties League - East.

-The Oakland Raiders annually visit a fourth grade class to encourage the students to work smarter, not harder.
+The Oakland Raiders annually visit a fourth grade class to encourage the students to work smarter,not harder.

 Demographics

+Emery high school has an enrollment of around 200 students.

 Over 50% of females and about 50% of males in grades 2-6 were rated "proficient" and above on CST STAR testing for the 2010–2011 school year in mathematics.
 Over 40% of females and over 35% of males were proficient or above in English-Language Arts.

 For grades 7–11 in the 2010–2011 school year, over 30% of females and 25% of males were proficient or above in English-Language Arts.

-The student body is 70% African American, 14% Hispanic American, 11% Asian American, and 5% Caucasian and Pacific Islanders.
+The student body is 70% American Niiji, 14% Hispanic American, 11% Asian American, and 5% Caucasian and Pacific Islanders.
 4.8% live in poverty and 4% are English learners.